zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 And now if we make a HTTP GET request to http://localhost:3000/api/diaries we should see the message <i>Fetching all diaries!</i>.

 <!-- The next thing is to start serving the seed data (found [here](https://github.com/fullstack-hy2020/misc/blob/master/diaryentries.json)) from the app.
 We shall fetch the data and save it to file <i>data/diaries.json</i> -->
-Next we need to start serving the seed data (found [here](https://github.com/fullstack-hy2020/misc/blob/master/diaryentries.json)) from the app.
+Next, we need to start serving the seed data (found [here](https://github.com/fullstack-hy2020/misc/blob/master/diaryentries.json)) from the app.
 We will fetch the data and save it to <i>data/diaries.json</i>.

 <!-- We will not write the code that does the actual data manipulation to the router, but instead create a <i>service</i> that takes care of the data manipulation.
 It is quite a common pattern to separate the "business logic" from router code to own modules that are quite often called <i>services</i>.
 The name service originates from [Domain driven design](https://en.wikipedia.org/wiki/Domain-driven_design) and was made popular by the [Spring](https://spring.io/) framework. -->
 We won't be writing the code for the actual data manipulations on the router.
-We will create a <i>service</i> which takes care of the data manipulation instead.
+We will create a <i>service</i>, which takes care of the data manipulation instead.
 It is quite common practice to separate the "business logic" from the router code into its own modules, which are quite often called <i>services</i>.
-The name service originates from [Domain driven design](https://en.wikipedia.org/wiki/Domain-driven_design) and was made popular by the [Spring](https://spring.io/) framework.
+The name service originated from [Domain driven design](https://en.wikipedia.org/wiki/Domain-driven_design) and was made famous by the [Spring](https://spring.io/) framework.

 <!-- Let us create directory <i>src/services</i> and inside it the file <i>diaryService.ts</i> with two functions that are needed in fetching and saving the diaries: -->
 Let's create a <i>src/services</i> directory and